Resolution on the Major Achievements and Historical Experience of the Party over the Past Century

-The Resolution on the Major Achievements and Historical Experience of the Party over the Past Century (中共中央关于党的百年奋斗重大成就和历史经验的决议) is a document that assesses the historical legacy of the Chinese Communist Party (CCP) from its foundation in 1921 until its 100th anniversary in 2021.
+The Resolution on the Major Achievements and Historical Experience of the Party over the Past Century is a document that assesses the historical legacy of the Chinese Communist Party (CCP) from its foundation in 1921 until its 100th anniversary in 2021.
 The Resolution was adopted by the 19th CCP Central Committee on its sixth plenary session held between 8–11 November 2021.
 This document was the third of its kind after two prior "historical resolutions" adopted by Mao Zedong and Deng Xiaoping.

 Drafting

 In March 2021, the Politburo of the Chinese Communist Party decided that the sixth plenary session of the 19th CCP Central Committee would focus on studying and summarizing the achievements and historical experiences of the CCP in the last century.
 A document drafting group was set up, with Xi Jinping as the group leader, and Wang Huning and Zhao Leji as deputy group leaders, with other officials of the CCP and state helping to draft the document.

 On 1 April 2021, the CCP Central Committee issued a notice on soliciting opinions on the key issues about drafting the document from within and outside the CCP.
 On 6 September, the CCP Politburo decided to distribute the draft resolution for soliciting opinions within a certain range within the CCP, including soliciting opinions from some veterans within the party, and also listening to the opinions of the leaders of the democratic parties, the All-China Federation of Industry and Commerce, and representatives of non-party personages.

 On 18 October 2021, Xi chaired a Politburo meeting to study the issue of comprehensively summarizing the major achievements.
 The CCP Politburo listened to the report on the solicitation of opinions on the draft, and decided to submit the draft resolution to the Sixth Plenary Session after making revisions based on the opinions discussed at this meeting.
 The Resolution was adopted on 11 November, at the end of the sixth plenary session.